ancker010/isptracker/README.md

 ### ISP Outage Tracker
 This script and docker image is a very simple method for tracking how often your ISP service(s) are down.

+The tool will send two (2) ICMP echo (ping) packets to each of the IPs listed for each ISP configured.
+If either or both of these IPs receive a response, then the ISP will be considered "up".
+If both of these IPs do not receive a response, the ISP will be considered "down".

-It will write a status every N seconds to InfluxDB, which you can then visualize with Grafana or another graphing tool.
+It will write a ISP status every N seconds to InfluxDB, which you can then visualize with Grafana or another graphing tool.

 #### Usage

 - Pull the image: `docker pull hardenrm/isptracker`
 - Copy the example conf file to `isp-outage-tracker.conf` and edit it with your info.
+- NOTE: You may set only two ISPs at this time.
 - NOTE: You may set only two IPs per ISP at this time.
 - The script is intended to work with two ISPs, making it automatically work with N ISPs is on the TODO list.
 - You'll need to ensure the IPs you assign to your second ISP are static routed to use that ISP, I expect you already know how to do this with your route.